mahalick/mahalick/README.md

 - 👋 Hi, I’m Abhishek Mahalick.
-I am a Mechanical Engineering.
+I am a Mechanical Engineer.
 - 👀 I’m interested in learning new thing.
 - 🌱 I’m currently learning data science at IIT MADRAS.
 - 💞️ I’m looking to collaborate on github as learn more.